scicloj/clojure-data-scrapbook/projects/london-clojurians-dec-2023-talk/src/notebooks/timspart.md

 ::: {.fragment }
 ::: {.callout-tip appearance="simple"}
-everyone is a data scientist
+everyone is a data scientist?

+everyone can benefit from a path to literate
 :::
 :::